 The primary purpose of the FAFSA® is to paint a clear picture of the student’s financial situation, so the financial information provided by the student and the student’s family are the true backbone of the application.

 The FAFSA® compiles your financial picture from three sources: taxes from two years prior, investments, and cash assets.
 Dependent students will need to include their parents’ information on their application, while married independent students will need to include their spouse’s financial information as a combined asset.

-To successfully filing your Free Application for Federal Student Aid (FAFSA®) you will need the following:
+To successfully file your Free Application for Federal Student Aid (FAFSA®) you will need the following:

 - Your federal income tax returns from two years prior – If you are filing for the 2021-2022 FAFSA® year, you must include your tax returns from 2019.

 - Records of untaxed income – To find records of your untaxed income, go through your tax returns from two years prior.

 If you are married you will need to include your spouse’s information based on the information mentioned above, along with yours.
 However, if you are a dependent student, the above information will also be required for your parent(s).

 Taxes and other financial information from two years ago